-Early in the Book of Exodus, God goes through a change of Name.
-Indeed, though the book takes its name in English because it is the transformational story of successful resistance to slavery, in Jewish tradition the Book is not known as “Yetziat Mitzrayyim, the Exodus from the Narrow Place / Egypt.”
-It is known instead as “Sefer Shemot –- the Book of Names.”
+Early in the Book of “Exodus,” God goes through a change of Name.
+Indeed, in Jewish tradition the Book is not known as “Exodus” but as “Sefer Shemot –- the Book of Names.”

 For the Eternal Holy One Who suffuses all the universe to change The Name is seismic.
 Cosmic.

-It happens first at the Burning Bush.
-As Moses faces the unquenchably fiery Voice Who is sending him on a mission to end slavery under Pharaoh, he warns the Voice that the people will challenge him: “Sez who?”
+The first time, as Moses faces the unquenchably fiery Voice Who is sending him on a mission to end slavery under Pharaoh, he warns the Voice that the people will challenge him: “Sez who?”

 And the Holy One, the Wholly One, answers: “Ehyeh Asher Ehyeh, I Will Be Who I Will Be” –- a fitting Name for a universe in which the powerless poor can be empowered and the pharaoh’s power can dissolve like powder into the Sea of Reeds.
 Then God adds, “But that’s a mouthful.
 You can use just ‘Ehyeh, I Will Be,’ as my nickname, if you like.”